 I just started throwing axes.
 Am I good enough to join a league?

 Of course!
 Many of our league members signed up for leagues after only one or two trips with friends.
 Some of them even dove head first before even trying it.
-On a typical night, our experienced throwers average anywhere from 40-75 (out of a possible 81 points).
+On a typical night, our experienced throwers average anywhere from 40-80 (out of a possible 102 points).
 Beginners are typically on the low end of the scale, though some move up very quickly.
 Sometimes we run beginner leagues where averages can range from 20-60.
+No one starts out on the top.
+Our players that average 70+ are typically on more than one league at a time and have been playing for over a year.

 What do I bring with me?
 Do I need a team?

 Most leagues are typically solo play, meaning everything is 1-on-1.
 A lot of people will sign up with a friend, but you’ll be pitted against each other at some point.
 Axes are typically provided by the house, especially for beginners.
 You’re welcome to bring your own axe, though there are some restrictions based on the league.
-IATF requires hatchets to be 13-17 inches long with a wood handle, a blade of no more than 4 inches, and a head weight of 1.25-1.75 pounds.
+Hatchets are required to be 13-19 inches long with a wood handle and a blade length of no more than 4.25 inches.
 It’s best to start out with the house hatchets, and buy your own once you’ve tried out a few different types.
 Other than that, just remember to wear your closed-toe shoes!

 What happens on a typical night?